nrfconnect/sdk-nrf/samples/cellular/udp/README.rst

 CONFIG_UDP_RAI_ENABLE - RAI configuration
    This configuration option, if set, allows the sample to request RAI for transmitted messages.

+.. _CONFIG_UDP_RAI_NO_DATA:

+CONFIG_UDP_RAI_NO_DATA - RAI indication configuration
+   This configuration option, if set, allows the sample to indicate that there will be no upcoming data transmission anymore after the previous transmission.

+.. _CONFIG_UDP_RAI_LAST:

+CONFIG_UDP_RAI_LAST - RAI indication configuration
+   This configuration option, if set, allows the sample to indicate that the next transmission will be the last one for some duration.

+.. _CONFIG_UDP_RAI_ONGOING:

+CONFIG_UDP_RAI_ONGOING - RAI indication configuration
+   This configuration option, if set, allows the sample to indicate that the client expects to use more socket after the next transmission.

 .. note::
    To configure PSM and eDRX timer values, use the options from the :ref:`lte_lc_readme` library.